ThoPey/browser_home/README.md

 ### Step 1

+Download the repository's files.

+### Step 2

-Create a 'data.json' file :
+Create a 'data.json' file in it :
 ```json
 {
 	"Category1": {